TopTierElectric/TopTIer1/README.md

 ## Analytics & Security

 The HTML pages include a commented‑out Google Analytics snippet near the bottom.
 To enable tracking, replace `G-XXXXXXXXXX` with your actual GA ID and uncomment the code.
 All pages use relative links and include canonical URLs; be sure to update these URLs to match your production domain.
 Hosting on a platform with HTTPS enabled (e.g. Netlify, GitHub Pages) is strongly recommended to ensure visitor security and trust.

+All merge conflict markers have been removed and contact details standardized.